UNITED STATES

 We are named defendants or parties in certain lawsuits, claims or proceedings incidental to our business and involved from time to time as parties to governmental investigations or proceedings arising in the ordinary course of business.
 Although the outcome of such lawsuits or other proceedings cannot be predicted with certainty and the amount of any liability that could arise with respect to such lawsuits or other proceedings cannot be predicted accurately, we do not expect these matters to have a material adverse effect on our financial position, operating results or cash flows.

-(11) | FAIR VALUE MEASUREMENTS |
+(10) | FAIR VALUE MEASUREMENTS |

 Other Financial Instruments

 Our primary financial instruments consist of cash and cash equivalents, restricted cash, trade receivables and trade payables with book values that are considered to be representative of their respective fair values.
 The carrying value for cash equivalents is considered to be representative of its fair value due to the short duration and conservative nature of the cash equivalent investment portfolio.
-In the second quarter of 2022, we agreed to a transaction with PEMEX, the Mexican national oil company, to exchange $
+In the second quarter of 2022, we agreed with PEMEX, the Mexican national oil company, to exchange $

-(12) | PROPERTIES AND EQUIPMENT, ACCRUED EXPENSES, OTHER CURRENT LIABILITIES AND OTHER LIABILITIES |
+(11) | PROPERTIES AND EQUIPMENT, ACCRUED EXPENSES, OTHER CURRENT LIABILITIES AND OTHER LIABILITIES |

 A summary of properties and equipment is as follows: